Jimmy Uso: Singles competition (2024–2025)

 After a near-six month hiatus at Bad Blood, Jimmy cemented his face turn and made his return by assisting Roman Reigns and Cody Rhodes in defeating The New Bloodline's Solo Sikoa and Jacob Fatu and embraced Reigns after the match.
 On the October 14 episode of Raw, Jimmy attempted to make amends with Jey, but was pushed away.
 On the October 25 episode of SmackDown, Jey assisted Jimmy and Reigns in taking out The Bloodline, the brothers then embraced in the ring, reuniting The Usos.
 At Crown Jewel on November 2, The Usos and Reigns lost to Sikoa, Tonga and Fatu in a Six-Man Tag Team match with Sikoa pinning Reigns.
 At Survivor Series: WarGames on November 30, Jimmy, Jey, Reigns, Sami Zayn and CM Punk defeated The Bloodline and Bronson Reed in a WarGames match.On the January 17, 2025 episode of SmackDown, Jimmy began a feud Carmelo Hayes by challenging him to a match, the match ended via DQ.
 On the January 31, 2025 episode of SmackDown Jimmy Uso had a rematch against Carmelo Hayes and was successful.
 The next night in the 2025 Royal Rumble, Uso entered at number 10 before being eliminated by Jacob Fatu.
+At Wrestlepalooza on September 20, Jimmy and Jey lost to The Vision (Bron Breakker and Bronson Reed) in a tag team match with LA Knight as the special guest referee.
+At Survivor Series: WarGames on November 29, Jimmy along with Jey, Reigns, CM Punk and Cody Rhodes lost to Brock Lesnar, Drew McIntyre, Logan Paul and The Vision (Breakker and Reed) in a WarGames match after interference from a mysterious hooded figure which was later revealed to be Austin Theory.

+Return to the tag team division (2025–present)

+On the December 8 episode of Raw, Jimmy and Jey announced that they have reunited as The Usos and will be returning to tag team competition.
+On the December 29 episode of Raw, The Usos defeated AJ Styles and Dragon Lee to win the World Tag Team Championship, the ninth tag title reign for The Usos.
+On the March 30, 2026 episode of Raw, The Usos lost their titles to The Vision (Logan Paul and Austin Theory) in a Street Fight after interference from IShowSpeed, ending their reign at 91 days.
+At Wrestlemania 42 Night 1 on April 18, The Usos teamed up with LA Knight to defeat The Vision (Paul and Theory) and IShowSpeed in a Six-Man Tag-Team match ending their feud.
+After WrestleMania 42, The Usos reunited with Reigns along with Jacob Fatu to officially reform The Bloodline At Night 1 of SummerSlam on August 1, The Usos and Fatu lost to Knight, Sikoa and Royce Keys in a Six-Man Tag Team Match.